RooHTaylor/PHP-Course/Introduction to PHP.md

 ?>
 ```

-Variables are declared with a dollar sign and the variable name.
+Variables are referenced with a dollar sign and the variable name.
 Variable names follow the same scheme as other labels in PHP (alphanumeric and underscores).
 Think of variables like placeholders.
 Let's try.

 ``` {.php .numberLines}
 <?php